-Whenever a new lure or technique comes along, it takes awhile for an angler to learn its idiosyncrasies and how to make it work best for him.
+Whenever a new lure or technique comes along, it takes a while for an angler to learn its quirks and how to make it work best for him.
 The Soft-bodied swimbaits, is not the new kid on the block, but is a lure that has helped me boat a lot of fish.

 It took me more than a few trips to the lake to figure out how to fish a swimbait well.
-If you watch my television show, “Hank Parker’s Outdoor Magazine” more than a few times I am certain you have seen me throw a swimbait.
+If you have watched my television show, “Hank Parker’s Outdoor Magazine,” more than a few times, I am sure you have seen me throw a swimbait.

 When I got my first package of Berkley Hollow Bellies, I headed to Lake Murray.
 I rigged one with the weighted hook packaged with the lures and was amazed at how realistic the bait looked in the water.
 The colors were fabulous, and it swam great.
 The fish loved it, too.
 I got 14 bites that day.

 Unfortunately, I never landed any because I couldn’t get the hook into them.
-I was so frustrated that I began to think that maybe it wasn’t a good system.
+I was so frustrated that I thought maybe it wasn’t a good system.
 But after I talked with friend and bass pro Larry Nixon about my troubles, he straightened me out.
 I’ve added a few wrinkles of my own, and I’m here to tell you I love fishing swimbaits.

 Here are some of the tricks that work for me when fishing soft-bodied swimbaits.